singularityware/singularityware.github.io/pages/docs/user-docs/docs-instances.md

 toc: false
 ---

 Singularity 2.4 introduces the ability to run "container instances", allowing you to run services (*e.g. Nginx, MySQL, etc...*) using Singularity.
-A container instance, simply put, is a persistant and isolated version of the container image that runs in the background.
+A container instance, simply put, is a persistent and isolated version of the container image that runs in the background.

 {% include toc.html %}